Dplepler/LunaCompiler/README.md

 # LunaCompiler
-LunaCompiler is a very simple compiler that can understand both English and Hebrew, translating from a C like programming language to Assembly x86 using the MASM compiler!
+LunaCompiler is a very simple compiler that can understand both English and Hebrew, translating from a C like programming language to Assembly x86 (MASM syntax)!

 # To run this program
 You can download it and compile with Visual Studio, to run the program simply input the .luna file you want to compile and a parameter indicating if the file is in Hebrew or English